 2. The Current and the New Job Title:

 The promotion letter should clearly mention the current designation of the employee as well as the new designation s/he will be holding in the department/organization.

 Do not forget to add the effective date of promotion in the promotion letter so that the employee knows how much time s/he has on his/her hands to prepare for the new role.

-In addition to the new job designation, the promotion letter should also clearly state the roles and responsibilities of the new job role as well as whom s/he will be reporting.
+In addition to the new job designation, the promotion letter should also clearly state the roles and responsibilities of the new job role such as for Sales Jobs, Marketing Jobs, Advertising Jobs etc. well as whom s/he will be reporting.
 This will help the employee understand what exactly is expected of him/her.

 The promotion letter must have an appreciative tone for the employee’s performance and achievements.
 Congratulate the employee, acknowledging his/her efforts and wish them all the best for taking the new role.

 For employers, the main purpose of a promotion letter is to offer a new position to the employee officially.
 Here are some important tips to keep in mind while writing a promotion letter to an employee:

 Talk about Job performance:

 It is a good idea to focus on the employee’s job performance in the promotion letter.
 You can cite work examples where the employee has brought in measurable results to the organization.
 Not only this shows the employee that you acknowledge his/her hard work it also makes others in the department/organization understand the reasons behind the promotion.